• jetty •

 Part of Speech: Noun

 Meaning: 1.
 A natural promontory, land projecting out into water.
 2. A pier or dock projecting into the water.
-3. A projection from a building, especially from an upper storey, a cantilever.
+3. A projection from a building, especially from an upper story, a cantilever.
 4. A breakwater designed to defend a harbor.

 Notes: This word comes from the verb jet "to project forward, to protrude".
 It is the root of jettison "to throw overboard" and the thing thrown overboard, jetsam.
 This word is most frequently heard in the phrase flotsam and jetsam.
 However, items that are thrown overboard and float are flotsam.
 Jetsam is expected to sink to the bottom, perhaps to wash ashore later.
 See the connection with the sense of throwing in the Word History.